-Northeast India is known for its inexplicable beauty and the state of Meghalaya is no less.
+Northeast India is known for its inexplicable beauty, and the state of Meghalaya is no less.
 Snuggled by the mighty Himalayas, Meghalaya is one of the most popular destinations to visit in India.
-This amalgamation of lush greenery, picturesque surroundings, misty air, pristine waterfalls, and more of nature’s glory serves as the gateway for those seeking tranquillity.
-And a tour to Meghalaya will surely let you experience the same along with the utter beauty of Mother Nature.
+Meghalaya tourism is an amalgamation of lush greenery, picturesque surroundings, misty air, pristine waterfalls, and more of nature’s glory.
+A tour to Meghalaya will surely let you experience the same, along with the utter beauty of Mother Nature.

 Languages Spoken in Meghalaya

-The most spoken languages in Meghalaya are Khasi, Pnar, and Garo with English the official language.
+The most spoken languages in Meghalaya are Khasi, Pnar, and Garo, with English as the official language.

 Where is Meghalaya located?

 The state of Meghalaya is located in the northeastern region of India.
 It shares its borders with the state of Assam to the north and international borders with Bangladesh to the south and southwest.